diwulechao/wow.fishing.hirukon/README.md

 # Hirukon Fishing
 Automatic fishing for wow shadowlands
 This is designed to fish hirukon lure.
 Generally speaking it can work for all wow fishing locations as long as the water is blue like.
-It is desigend for 3440*1440 screen.
+It is designed for 3440*1440 screen.
 You need to adjust the screenshot location if you want this to work for a different resolution.
+Also support 1080p, check out 1080p branch.
 1. Move camera as close as possible by using mouse scroll.
 You should not see yourself check example.png as example.
 2. Set keyboard shortcut (K) for fishing.
 3. Align the top of the water at 1 inch below top of your screen as shown in example.png.